 Open Up Your Hall

 Halls are often overlooked in home improvement projects.
-The time spent in them is usually travel between the spaces where we actually live out our lives.
+The time spent in them is usually traveling between the spaces where we actually live out our lives.
 No home renovation would be complete, however, without taking a look at the arteries that allow your home to thrive with activity.

 The door or window you choose for your hall should depend on its location within the home: